- Does Spruce Creek Fly-In Realty only sell property inside Spruce Creek?

 - If I don’t have a hangar, is there somewhere else I can keep my airplane?

-In addition to tie downs (available for a very reasonable fee from the POA or the FBO) there are rental hangars as well as the occasional private hangar available for rent.
+In addition to tie downs (available for a very reasonable fee from the POA) there are rental hangars as well as the occasional private hangar available for rent.
 Occasionally, one of the condominium hangars will come on the market.